Shutong-Meng/Toyota_Autonomous_Cart_System/README.md

 # Toyota_Autonomous_Cart_System
-Cooperating with Japan Totota Company, the autonoumous L3-level system in ROS system。 We use a cart as a trailer self-driving along the fixed line in Toyota Kyushu Park.
+Cooperating with Japan Totota Company, the autonoumous L3-level system in ROS system.

+We use a cart as a trailer self-driving along the fixed line in Toyota Kyushu Park.

 # Function